-Since opening 18 months ago, we’ve been thrilled to play host to myriad of experienced and professional teams, and KXT has fast become known for quality work.
-A place where you can see the latest work from Phil Rouse, Mophead, Anthony Skuse, bAKEHOUSE, Outhouse, Claudia Barrie, Shane Bosher, Rachel Chant.
-We've also been excited to welcome in early stage directors, actors, producers, writers, designers, operators.
+Since opening in 2015, we’ve been excited to welcome in early stage directors, actors, producers, writers, designers, operators and to champion their work.
 We love the fearlessness of youth, the ambition and passion that drives them headlong into risky and dangerous work.
 The drive to succeed and the willingness to fail.
 Some of the best bAKEHOUSE work has been bold, brave, ambitious.
 Occasionally flawed.
 Many times not.
 But we’ve been able to hone our craft because someone somewhere took a chance on us.
-They said Yes.
+Someone said Yes.

 There have been a lot of No’s.
-We pitched The Laden Table and Jatinga to all the venues and companies over three years, and they all said no. We took a world premiere script by an award winning living Australian legend to some of Sydney’s most accessible curated seasons and they didn’t like it (it’s getting a London premiere in 2018 by the way).
+We pitched The Laden Table and Jatinga to all the venues and companies over three years, and they all said No. We took a world premiere script by an award winning living Australian legend to some of Sydney’s most accessible curated seasons and they didn’t like it *Dresden by Justin Fleming finally played a SOLD OUT season at KXT in June 2018.
 We got long listed for multiple seasons, and short listed for others and went to the meetings and wrote the submissions and they still said No. Sometimes we got invited in.
 For about 6 years we didn’t have enough experience.
 Then we'd been around too long.
 Then the work was too ambitious.
 The teams untried.
 The ideas too big.
 Or risky.

 But we got enough Yes’s to make it work.
 To make the work.

 Curating KXT has been a steep learning curve.
 It’s a circus act, juggling what’s best for a venue, the artists, the audiences.
 The community.
 Our partners.
 We want to keep it accessible and affordable.
 We want the work to be ambitious and new and exciting and challenging and entertaining.
 And successful.
 We want to nurture the existing audience and grow a new one.
-We want to help existing companies to sustainability, supporting those indie legends.
+We want to help existing companies to sustainability, supporting those indie legends that continue to bring world class theatre to Sydney at affordable prices.
 While providing opportunities to new and emerging companies.

 Its not possible to be all things to all people.
 But we’ve taken some time to reflect on what we’ve done, what we’re doing and what we want to do.
 And the next big thing is the next big thing.